Harrow-Hassidim-Lloyd algorithm without ancilla postselection: Introduction

 \section{Introduction}

-The HHL algorithm \cite{Harrow2009} is a quantum algorithm that provides a solution for a linear system with an exponential speed up.
-While having several caveats \cite{Aaronson2015}, this algorithm is an important subroutine in quantum algorithms.
-Since its invention, numerous applications of this algorithm to practical problems have been demonstrated: solving linear systems is used for differential equations \cite{Cao2013, Berry2014}, calculating scattering cross-sections \cite{Clader2013}, and building quantum machine learning algorithms \cite{Rebentrost2014, Kerenidis2016, Wiebe2016}.
+The HHL algorithm \cite{Harrow2009} is a quantum algorithm that provides a solution for a linear system with an exponential speed-up.
+While having several caveats \cite{Aaronson2015}, this algorithm is an important subroutine in quantum computing.
+Since its invention, numerous applications of this algorithm to practical problems have been demonstrated: solving linear systems is used for differential equations \cite{Cao2013, Berry2014}, calculating scattering cross-sections \cite{Clader2013}, and building quantum machine learning algorithms \cite{Rebentrost2014, Kerenidis2016, Wiebe2016}, or using this algorithm as a tool to attack cryptographic protocols \cite{Chen2017,Chen2018,Liu2021}.
+There are efforts to implement the HHL algorithm in a digital-analog approach to quantum computing \cite{Martin2022}, which is more resilient to quantum noise.
 Progress in quantum computing devices in the last decades allowed conducting low-dimensional experiments, which investigate practical opportunities and caveats of the HHL algorithm \cite{Barz2014, Pan2014, Cai2013}.

 The HHL algorithm requires postselection of an ancilla qubit in a quantum state $\ket{1}$ to produce a solution.
 Ancilla measurement in the $\ket{1}$ state has a non-unity probability, which leads to discarding part of the algorithm runs on a quantum processor.
 Consequently, discarding results leads to an increase in quantum processor running time.
 An amplitude amplification algorithm \cite{Brassard2002} is usually used after the HHL circuit to increase the probability of measuring ancilla in $\ket{1}$.
 This step requires $O(\kappa)$ repetitions of the amplitude amplification to make a success probability sufficiently high.
 Here $\kappa$ is a conditional number of the input matrix $A$, where $A$ represents a system of linear equations we want to solve.
 A running time of the HHL is $O(log(N)s^{2}\kappa^{2}/\epsilon)$\cite{Harrow2009}, where one $\kappa$ comes from the amplitude amplification step.
 Although adding only a polynomial (in $\kappa$) complexity overhead, the amplitude amplification step increases algorithm running time and introduces gate errors into computation when the algorithm is running on a NISQ device \cite{Preskill2018}.
 Until fault-tolerant quantum computation is available, the postselection step decreases the efficiency of the HHL algorithm.